vivek081202/Pexels-Imagepedia/README.md

 # Pexels-Imagepedia
-It is a simple web application code in python to search queried requests of images and display into your webspace.
+It is a simple web application coded purely in python to search queried requests of images and display into your webspace or wherever you want.

+This app uses the streamlit library to create a user interface, and the requests library to make an API call to the Pexels API.
+The search_images() function takes a search query as an argument and returns a JSON object with the search results.
+The display_images() function takes a list of images as an argument and displays them in the app.

+Please note that you should use your own API key, you can get it from https://www.pexels.com/api/new/

 ![image](https://user-images.githubusercontent.com/82748553/213913349-a9f6dfaf-4cb0-4f0a-9815-8e3351addb03.png)